Starting a Removal Business with Zero Capital: Is It Possible?

 Costs and Financial Considerations

-Van Rental £50 - £100 per day Use personal vehicles initially; negotiate long-term rental deals.
+Van Rental £50 - £100 per day Can vary based on the size and rental duration.

 Frequently Asked Questions

-2. What insurance do I need for a removal business?
+2. What legal requirements do I need to consider?

-3. How can I find clients without spending money on advertising?
+3. How can I find customers without spending money on advertising?

 Key Takeaways